CoalitionArma/Reforger-Frontline/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature for Coalition Frontline
+about: Suggest a feature for the Coalition Frontline mod
 title: ''
 labels: ''
 assignees: ''